PhiTux/schoco/README.md

 On every start: `export SECRET_KEY=secret TEACHER_KEY=teacherkey GITEA_LOCALHOST_PORT=3000 GITEA_USERNAME=schoco GITEA_PASSWORD=schoco1234 && python -m uvicorn main:schoco --log-level debug --reload`

 If your gitea-instance is NOT running on localhost, then exchange `GITEA_LOCALHOST_PORT` with `GITEA_HOST=https://git.mydomain.tld`

+## 4) Backend ('Cookies' for compilation/execution)
+Also necessary in production:
+Prepare System by creating a new user:group 'schoco:schoco' with ids '1234:1234', which is used to run the containers! `sudo groupadd --gid 1234 schoco` and  `sudo useradd --uid 1234 --gid 1234 -m -d /home/schoco schoco`